markproy/bird-classification-workshop/docs/lab5-deeplens-detect-and-classify.md

 Follow these steps to update your DeepLens project so that it uses the new version of the Lambda function you just created:

 * Return back to DeepLens `Projects` console.
 Click on `Edit` to edit the project content.
+This button is on the far right hand side of the `Project` section.
-* Under `Project Content`, click on `Function` (not the name of the function) to expand the project function editor.
+* Once you are on the `Edit project` page, click on `Function` (not the name of the function) in the `Project Content` section to expand the project function editor.
-* Choose the new version number that you just published (should be the latest).
+* Choose the new version number that you just published (should be the largest version number in the list).
-* Click `Save` to save your project edits.
+* Click `Save` at the bottom of the page to save your project edits.
 Note that when you are back on the screen with the list of projects, it will also show a version number of the DeepLens project itself.
 That is completely independent of the version number of the Lambda function.

 ## Re-deploy